 - B11.
-The Applicant must maintain the agricultural land capability of the site, including: - (a) establishing ground cover of the site within 3 months following completion of any construction or upgrading; - (b) properly maintaining the ground cover with appropriate perennial species and weed management; and - (c) maintaining grazing within the development footprint, where practicable, unless the Planning Secretary agrees otherwise
+The Applicant must maintain the agricultural land capability of the site, and: - (a) establish vegetative ground cover with appropriate perennial species on any disturbed or bare areas of the site within 3 months following completion of construction or upgrading; - (b) manage weeds and properly maintain ground cover within the development footprint; and - (c) maintain as much grazing capacity within the development footprint as can practicably co-exist with the Development, unless the owner of the land (other than the Applicant) has agreed otherwise, unless the Planning Secretary agrees otherwise.